SspStark/AI-ML/README.md

 - **Classification**: When a Target Feature is *Discrete valued* which means it can be countable.<br/> Ex: Like/Dislike, Yes/No and Image recognization: cat, dog, lion etc.
 - **Regression**: When a Target Feature is *Continuous valued*<br/>
 Ex: continuously increasing and decreasing of prices of products.
+- Supervised learning requires at least one input attribute in the data and at least one output attribute in the data.
 - It is usually hard to collect large amount of labelled data.

 **Unsupervised Learning**